trychlos/pwix-tabular/README.md

 - `tabular.withDeleteButton`

-    whether to display a 'Delete' button on the right, defaulting to true
+    Whether to display a 'Delete' button on the right, defaulting to `true`

 - `tabular.withEditButton`

-    whether to display an 'Edition' button on the right, defaulting to true
+    Whether to display an 'Edition' button on the right, defaulting to `true`

 - `tabular.withInfoButton`

-    whether to display an 'Information' button on the right, defaulting to true
+    Whether to display an 'Information' button on the right, defaulting to `true`

+All parameters can be provided as values, or as functions.
+The provided  function will be called with the row object, and must return the desired value.

+Please note that buttons are managed inside of autorun functions.
+So the package will be reactive to the changes if you provide here reactive data sources.

-As its `aldeed:tabular` ancestor, this package requires that the constructor be called in same terms, both in client and server side.
+As its `aldeed:tabular` ancestor, this package requires that the `Table` constructor be called in same terms, both in client and server side.

 ## Configuration

 The package's behavior can be configured through a call to the `Tabular.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `hideDisabled`

+    Whether to hide disabled buttons instead of displaying the disabled state.

+    Defaults to `true`: disabled buttons are hidden.

 - `verbosity`